ziyuanzu/CulECpy/README.md

 # CulECpy

-The process for enzyme-constrained model construction.
+The process for Co-cultivated enzyme constraint metabolic network model construction.

 ## About